Matt Hughes (fighter): Personal life

 Hughes is a born again Christian and regularly posts Bible verses on his website.
 Hughes and his wife have two daughters together.
 She also has a son from a previous relationship.
 The couple's second daughter was born on January 2, 2010.
 Matt and his twin brother were born on their father's birthday.

 On June 16, 2017, Hughes was hospitalized with a serious head injury after a train struck the passenger side of his truck at a rail crossing near his home in Montgomery County, Illinois.
 On June 18, Hughes's family released a statement that he had no broken bones or internal injuries but was unconscious and unresponsive.
 They were working with the Triumph Over Tragedy Foundation to determine next steps for care.
 The Foundation, of which Hughes was a board member for five years, provides care for families with brain and spinal cord injuries.
 On January 14, 2018, Hughes returned ringside as a guest of honor during UFC Fight Night in St. Louis.
 On September 19, 2017, news surfaced that Hughes sued Norfolk Southern Railway and several of its employees for the 2017 train crash.
 On September 23, 2017, he returned to the hospital to honor the hospital staff who took care of him while he was there.
+Hughes’ attorneys have stated he will require ongoing medical care and a caretaker for his injuries, including a traumatic brain injury, fevers, depression, anxiety, seizures and memory loss.